bigpigeon.us webpage WWII US > WWII Personnel, © 2023 by Robert A. Christiansen, updated by RAC 15 Jan 2023.

-This Big Pigeon submodule contains aggregate data about US military personnel, especially casualties and deaths, during WWII.
+This Big Pigeon submodule contains some aggregate data and miscellaneous information about WWII US military personnel.

-This Big Pigeon submodule contains aggregate data about US military personnel, especially casualties and deaths, during WWII.
+This Big Pigeon submodule contains some aggregate data and miscellaneous information about WWII US military personnel.

 WWII Manpower Acquisition